amygreene/WordPress/wp-content/plugins/export-2-excel/readme.txt

 === Export to Excel ===
-Contributors: kapilchugh, gupta.sanyam90
+Contributors: kapilchugh, tripteegupta
 Tags: export, excel, spreadsheet, xls, xlsx, post Requires at least: 3.0
-Tested up to: 3.4
+Tested up to: 3.9
-Stable tag: 0.2
+Stable tag: 1.0
 License: GPLv2 or later

 A plugin which allows you to download your posts, pages, custom post types, comments authors to .xls or .xlsx format.